breburdaTom/hello-world/README.md

 Hi,

-I am currently in pursuit of learning how to code and slowly discovering the world of programming and programmers. // This line was written as the initial readme file of this profile.
+I am currently in pursuit of learning how to code and slowly discovering the world of programming and programmers.

 ...